suika3-community/suika3/BUGS.md

     - However, the previous implementation did not store a context ID in `TextureBundle`, so it had no way to distinguish stale texture pointers from valid ones.
 - Cause 4: Timing of freeing
-    - In the previous implementation, the texture COM objects were freed automatically with `delete` operator to `TextureBundle` objects.
+    - In the previous implementation, texture COM objects were released automatically by the destructor of `TextureBundle`, called from `delete`.
-    - However, to release the textures, a living D3D device is required, but it was already released at the timing of `delete`.
+    - However, releasing D3D12 resources requires the D3D device to still be alive, but the device had already been released by the time `TextureBundle` objects were deleted.
-    - The texture COM objects should be freed manually by `Reset()` before destroying D3D device.
+    - Therefore, texture COM objects must be released explicitly with `Reset()` before destroying the D3D device.
-    - In addition, freeing `TextureBundle` instances should be deferred to the next `UploadTextureIfNeeded()` call because the refereces from `hal_image::tex` to `TextureBundle` should be alive until that.
-(We don't have a list of `hal_image`)
+    - In addition, freeing `TextureBundle` instances must be deferred until the next `UploadTextureIfNeeded()` call, because references from `hal_image::tex` to `TextureBundle` must remain valid until then.
+The HAL currently does not keep a global list of `hal_image` instances.

 ### Patch